SolidLabResearch/user-managed-access/docs/policy-management.md

 ### Reading policies
 To read policies, two endpoints are implemented:
 - GET `/uma/policies`: get policy information that you are authorized to see, for every policy
-- GET `/uma/policies/<id>`: get policy information that you are authorized to see, for the policy with the requested [URL encoded](#uri-encodig-decision) ID.
+- GET `/uma/policies/<policyId>`: get policy information that you are authorized to see, for the policy with the requested [URL encoded](#uri-encodig-decision) ID.

 The current algorithm will retrieve the IDs of the policies and its rules that you are authorized to see.
 It will seek information about those properties with **depth 1**.
 This is not representative for a lot of policies, hence a recursive algorithm will be implemented in the future.

 ### Updating policies
-Yet to be implemented...
+Updating a policy can be done through a PUT or a PATCH request.
+Both requests have different implementations.
+Both requests are sent to endpoint `/uma/policies/<policyId>`

+#### PUT
+A PUT request to the policy endpoint will redefine the entire policy to the requested body, whithin the reach of the client.

+#### PATCH

 ### Deleting policies
-To delete a policy, send a DELETE request to `/uma/policies/<id>` with the URL encoded ID of the policy.
+To delete a policy, send a DELETE request to `/uma/policies/<policyId>` with the URL encoded ID of the policy.
 The DELETE works like this:
 1. Find the rules defined in the policy
 2. Filter the rules that are assigned by the client, and delete them
 3. Find out if there are rules not assigned by the client
     * if there are other rules, we cannot delete the policy information as well
     * if there are no other rules, we can delete the entire policy

-extra info
+## Implementation details

 #### Authorization/Authentication decisions
 The current implementation has insufficient authentication restrictions.
 Currently, the only requirement is that the 'Authorization' header is to be set to the webID of the "logged on" client.
 Proper procedures to authenticate this client are still to be implemented.

 #### Sanitization decisions
 Some endpoints allow new policies to be created, or existing policies to be modified.
 This introduces the possibility of invalid syntactic or semantic policies, hence a sanitization strategy is required.
 In the current implementation, only POST could introduce such problems.
 We provided the following basic checks:
-- Every defined rule must have a unique ID
+- Every defined rule must have a unique ID.
-- Every rule must have exactly one assigner
+- Every rule must have exactly one assigner.
-- Every assigner must match the authenticated client
+- Every assigner must match the authenticated client.

 Sanitization Limitations
-- It is possible to `POST` a policy with an ID that already exists, or with rules that reuse already existing IDs
+- It is possible to `POST` a policy with an ID that already exists, or with rules that reuse already existing IDs.
 - There are currently no checks to verify whether a client is sufficiently authorized to create or modify a policy/rule for a specific target.
-    * A client should not be in able to alter rights about a target it does not have access to
+    * A client should not be in able to alter rights about a target it does not have access to.
 - There are plenty of other sanitization checks to be considered.

 #### URI encodig decision